-Angourie stars in period drama Ladies in Black, directed by Bruce Beresford and based on Madeleine St. John’s 1993 best-selling Australian novel The Women in Black.
+Angourie won Best Lead Actress at the 2018 AACTA Awards for her role in Bruce Beresford’s Ladies in Black, based on Madeleine St. John’s 1993 best-selling Australian novel The Women in Black.

 Angourie played a leading role in the feature adaptation of Jasper Jones, directed by Rachel Perkins, and starred in The Nice Guys opposite Ryan Gosling and Russell Crowe – from director Shane Black and producer Joel Silver – for which she received uniformly glowing reviews.

 Australian film work includes Zak Hilditch’s These Final Hours, and Nowhere Boys: The Book of Shadows from David Caesar.

 Angourie’s small screen credits include Mako Mermaids, Hartman’s Solution, The Dr Blake Mysteries and The Worst Year of My Life Again.

 From a creative family, Angourie began her career in Perth, Western Australia with several short films and national television commercials.
 She first came to industry attention at just eleven years old with her lead role in Zak Hilditch’s short Transmission, for which she won a Best Actress award at St Kilda Film Festival.